afishnamedqwerty/V-Net-JEPA/README.md

 H-Net V-JEPA replaces fixed tubulet tokenization in V-JEPA2 with a hierarchical, dynamic, end-to-end trainable pipeline.
 Raw video is encoded by a lightweight 3D CNN, routed into variable-sized semantic chunks with native sparse attention, downsampled via learned pooling, enriched with adaptive positional encodings, and then processed by a ViT backbone.
 The stack is trained jointly with energy-based objectives and VICRegL regularization, and supports multimodal alignment and action-conditioned post-training for robotic planning.

-For deeper design and distributed training details, see:
-- pipeline_architecture.md
-- distributed_training.md

 ## Repository Structure

 - models/hnet/